 In my whole life did I put everyone else’s needs before mine.
 I measured my self-worth by how many people I could satisfy, and I wasn’t afraid to go to extends to make it happen.
 I’m after all a Mental Alchemist, and making things happen is kind of my area of specialization.

 I think it was my way of dealing with the low self-esteem, which often is a consequence of domestic violence.
-I had learned, the only way I could be appreciated was by satisfy others.
-Even people I didn’t knew that well.
+I had learned, the only way I could be appreciated was by satisfying others.
+Even people I didn’t know that well.

 Will you be there for me?